dooboolab-community/dooboo-native-ts/README.md

 * react-navigation
 * ts-jest
 * localization
-* mobx
-* model classes
 * test smaples

 # Gain points
 ```
-1. Typescript support.
-No need to run tsc because webpack is doing it for you with ts-loader.
-2. Sample of mobx and data modeling.
-3. Able to learn how to structure react app with typescript and mobx.
+1. Able to learn how to structure react app with typescript with `react-hook`.
+2. Use `context-api` with `react-hook`.
-4. Test with jest-ts.
+3. Test with `ts-jest`.
-5. Learn how to localize your project.
+4. Localize your project.
 ```

 # INSTALL